dotnsf/node-red-contrib-dotnsf-watsonxai/README.md

 3. Open properties box.
 You need to edit **API Key** field with your API Key.

-4. You also need to edit **Project ID** field with your Project ID.

-5. You need to input one of followings:
+4. You need to input one of followings:

+  - If you would use existed(non-tuned) LLM, you need to input ..

+    - Project ID: ID specified for Project
     - Model ID: ID specified for LLM

+    - You don't need to input Deployment ID

+  - If you would use tuned LLM(like this one), you need to input ..

     - Deployment ID: ID specified tuned LLM

-  - If you would input both, **Deployment ID** would be prioritized.
+    - You don't need to input Proejct ID nor Model ID

-6. Connect nodes.
+5. Connect nodes.
 You have to input query text as **msg.payload** into watsonx.ai node.
 Then watsonx.ai node would output generated text in its **msg.payload**.

 ## Licensing